ThisCakeIsALie/ki/README.md

   This works by decomposing the sounds of the original japanese word into english words.

   Now you can easily build stories and mnemonics with these new words!
-- Check out the online version here (COMING SOON)
+- Check out the online version [here](http://thecakeisalie.pythonanywhere.com)
 - ...or keep reading to use it locally

 ---